pharriso/workshops/exercises/ansible_rhel/1.1-setup/README.md

 You will soon discover that many chapters in this lab guide come with a "Challenge Lab" section.
 These labs are meant to give you a small task to solve using what you have learned so far.
 The solution of the task is shown underneath a warning sign.

-## FINAL STEP: Mark Exercise As Complete
+## Final Step: Mark Exercise As Complete

 Please run this script: